person-c/cying.org/content/cn-work/2022-06-25-adr-fundataion.md

 - Subset: `$` partial matching; `df[, vars, drop = FALSE]`.
 - Rownames
 - Print
-- List-column;matrix, data.frame column.
+- List-column; matrix, data.frame column.

 #### Null

 NULL is special because it has a unique type, is always length zero, and can’t have any attributes.
 It has two usages:

 - To represent an empty vector (a vector of length zero) of arbitrary type.
-- To represent an absent vector used as default vector when the argument is optional but the default value require some  computation.
+- To represent an absent vector is used as the default vector when the argument is optional but the default value requires some computation.
 Contrast this with NA which is used to indicate that an element of a vector is absent.

 ## Subset